 All text files, including CSV files, have an ‘encoding’ which describes how to interpret the raw data of the file as text.
 Sometimes you will need to convert the encoding of a CSV file.
-For example, one software package may output CSV files with ASCII encoding, but another may expect an input CSV files to have UTF-16 encoding.
+For example, one software package may output CSV files with ASCII encoding, but another may expect input CSV files to have UTF-16 encoding.

 Install Easy Data Transform on your PC or Mac, if you haven’t done so already.
 It will only take a minute.
-There is a fully fuctional free trial and you don’t have to give us your email or sign up to anything.
+There is a fully functional free trial and you don’t have to give us your email or sign up to anything.

-Ensuring the pink input item is selected, click the To File button in the left pane (scroll to the bottom of the left pane).
+Ensuring the pink input item is selected, click the To File button in the Left pane (scroll to the bottom of the Left pane).

 A window will appear.
 Choose the file name and location.
 Choose CSV file for the file type.

 In the Right pane select the new Encoding.
 If you are outputting to a UTF encoding you can choose whether to output a Byte Order Mark, which helps to identify the file as having a UTF encoding.
 You can also change the CSV Delimiter.